-Christmas is full of so much joy for so many people, but on the flip side, the holiday season can bring a lot of other feelings to the surface, especially in a year like 2020.
+Christmas is full of so much joy for so many people, but on the flip side, the holiday season can bring a lot of other feelings to the surface.

 I have personally seen so many heart breaking stories of families struggling to make ends meet, not to mention trying to make Christmas special for their kids.